Aquatic Pesticide Management: Using Aquatic Herbicides for Pond Weeds and Algae

 By successfully completing this course, including passing a final quiz, you can earn 3 Pennsylvania Department of Agriculture (PDA) Category 9 credits, as well as a course certificate of completion.

 - Certified pesticide applicators needing aquatic (category 9) credits

 - People with category 9 licenses; Rural pond owners who have private applicator licenses

 - Anyone interested in proper pond growth management

-- Role of aquatic plants in a pond ecosystem
+- define the role of aquatic plants in a pond ecosystem

-- Different types of aquatic plants and algae
+- identify different types of aquatic plants and algae

-- Importance of and methods for taking accurate pond measurements
+- recognize the importance and methodology for taking accurate pond measurements

-- A variety of methods for aquatic plant control including physical, biological, and chemical approaches
+- outline a variety of methods for aquatic plant control

 Some courses also provide credits that can go towards professional certifications.
 None of the online courses offer credits that can go on a college transcript.

 Please refer to the course description to learn if a specific course offers certificates and/or credits towards professional certification.